 Our bodies are designed to handle small doses of stress.
 But, we are not equipped to handle long-term, chronic stress without ill consequences.

 What Are the Symptoms of Stress?

-Stress can affect all aspects of your life, including your emotions, behaviors, thinking ability, and physical health.
+Stress can affect all parts of your life, including your emotions, behaviors, thinking ability, and physical health.
 No part of the body is immune.
 But, because people handle stress differently, symptoms of stress can vary.
 Symptoms can be vague and may be the same as those caused by medical conditions.
 So it is important to discuss them with your doctor.
-You may experience any of the following symptoms of stress.
+You may have any of the following symptoms of stress.

 Emotional symptoms of stress include: